BOARD OF DIRECTORS

 Ben Chrnelich, Treasurer

 Ben has been involved with StreetWise Partners in numerous capacities since its inception.
 Ben has experience as a Partner, Officer, Director of the San Francisco program and a Board of Advisors member.
-Mr. Chrnelich is currently the Senior Vice President and Chief Administrative & Financial Officer of NYSE Technologies, a leader in providing complete connectivity, data management and transaction solutions for investment banks, broker dealers, hedge funds and financial markets throughout the world.
-Prior to joining the NYSE, Ben was the Chief Administrative Officer for Equity Sales and Trading at Lehman Brothers.
-Ben also has held positions as the Controller for Schwab Capital Markets and a Vice President – Finance at Robertson Stephens in San Francisco, and with PricewaterhouseCoopers in New York in their Capital Markets Audit and Business Advisory group.
+Prior to Mr. Chrnelich’s current position at MSCI, he served as the Senior Vice President and Chief Administrative & Financial Officer of NYSE Technologies, a leader in providing complete connectivity, data management and transaction solutions for investment banks, broker dealers, hedge funds and financial markets throughout the world.
+Ben served also as the Chief Administrative Officer for Equity Sales and Trading at Lehman Brothers, the Controller for Schwab Capital Markets, Vice President – Finance at Robertson Stephens in San Francisco, and with PricewaterhouseCoopers in New York in their Capital Markets Audit and Business Advisory group.
 Ben is a member of the American Institute of Certified Public Accountants and graduated from Lehigh University with a B.S. in Accounting.

 Tony Snow, Secretary

-Tony Snow is employed at Soros Fund Management LLC where he makes investments in global equities.
-Prior to Soros Fund Management, Mr. Snow also focused on investments in global equities at both Ardea Capital Management L.P. and Wyper Capital Management, L.P.
-Previously, Mr. Snow was employed at Lindsay Goldberg & Bessemer, a private equity firm, where he was an Associate focused on leveraged buyouts.
+Tony Snow is a Managing Director and Head of Research at Red Oak Partners.
+Prior to Red Oak Partners, Mr. Snow worked at Soros Fund Management.
+Previously, Mr. Snow was employed at Lindsay Goldberg, a private equity firm, where he was an Associate focused on leveraged buyouts.
 He began his career at Merrill Lynch & Co. as an Analyst in the Mergers & Acquisitions group.
 Mr. Snow received a B.B.A. with high distinction from the University of Michigan, concentrating in finance and accounting, and an M.B.A. from Harvard Business School.

 Rahul Advani, Founder